Australian Lead Acid Battery Regulations (New & Used)

 Waste Transport Regulations

-Used or Waste lead acid batteries are also classified as a hazardous (and controlled) waste in each Australian State and Territory.
+Used or Waste lead acid batteries are classified as a hazardous (and controlled) waste in each Australian State and Territory.
 As a result there is State and Territory based regulations that control their intrastate and interstate movement.
 In general these regulations will require that you only use a transport company that has a controlled waste license for used lead acid batteries.
 The provisions of a waste carrier license typically includes requirements such as;

 - Marking the vehicle with the appropriate controlled waste signage.